MonoGame/MonoGame/Documentation/adding_ttf_fonts.md

 font = myGame.Content.Load<SpriteFont>("Fonts/myFont")
 ```

 3- Draw any text in the Draw function of your game.
-The example below uses a Vector2 to find the center of the text to be displayed, and places it in the center of the window with an other Vector2.
+The example below uses a Vector2 to find the center of the text to be displayed, and places it in the center of the window using an other Vector2.

 ```
 spriteBatch.Begin();